dmind-gmbh/extension-cookieman/README.md

 > If *1* AND the ["Do-not-track" setting of the browser](https://en.wikipedia.org/wiki/Do_Not_Track) is enabled, a message about that is shown.

 #### *trackingObjects*: Array
-> holds the tracking object configurations
+> holds the tracking object configurations.
+Have a look at the included examples here <https://github.com/dmind-gmbh/extension-cookieman/tree/master/Configuration/TypoScript/TrackingObjects>

 #### *trackingObjects*.*‹tracking object key›*: Array
 > a single tracking object configuration